10 Easy Pantry Meals From Your Stockpile

 • saltines or other crackers

-In order to know how much you should get to make up a year’s supply of food for your family, find 7 meals (one for each night of the week) that your family might eat for dinner.
+To know how much you should get to make up a year’s supply of food for your family, find 7 meals (one for each night of the week) that your family might eat for dinner.
 Count out how much of each ingredient you would need for your family for each meal, then multiply that amount by 52 weeks.
 Bingo – a year’s supply of dinners!
 These are easy pantry meals you can put together quickly.

 Easy Pantry Meals